Brandonio-c/Frontier-Exploration/README.md

 ## Overview

-### Frontier Exploration Basic
-1. **Key Components: Sensors and Mapping:**
-Frontier exploration is fundamentally dependent on sensors.
-Sensors provide an agent/robotic system information about its environment.
-Common sensors utilised within the field include LiDAR, cameras, depth sensors, inertial measurement units (IMU), time of flight (TOF) and many more.
-In recent frontier exploration projects, agents are able to create and update maps of the region being explored in real-time by employing Simultaneous Localization and Mapping (SLAM) algorithms which often employ 3D occupancy grid maps and aid in efficient real-time navigation when employed in a human-machine teamed environment

 ### Frontier Exploration Algorithms
 1. **Frontier-Based Exploration:**
 Algorithms for frontier exploration focus on the frontiers, finding and choosing those that offer the most exciting potential for discovery.
 When the agent travels to these frontiers, it gains new knowledge about its surroundings, including the location of obstacles and their features.